natesales/vela/README.md

 ### Performance

 VELA operates on a UDP underlay and uses a 1-byte circuit identifier, resulting in a 9-byte header.
 VELA accounts for the standard 20-byte IP header, so the final MTU will be decremented by 29 bytes.
-VELA has full support for jumbo frames or other nonstandard MTU sizes, and can automatically scale buffer size based on the interface MTU.
+VELA has full support for jumbo frames or other nonstandard MTU sizes and can automatically scale buffer size based on the interface MTU.

 VELA offers very minimal overhead.
 Between 2 Linux hosts running a circuit on 1 gigabit interfaces, we can get very nearly line rate speed with a single iperf3 stream.